markshannon/micropython/docs/compass.rst

 .. py:function:: calibrate()

     Starts the calibration process.
-An instructive message will be scrolled to the user after which they will need to rotate the device in order to draw a circle on the LED display.
+A brief message will be scrolled to the user after which they will need to rotate the device in order to keep the flashing pixel pointing in the same direction.

 .. py:function:: is_calibrated()